 All of Marshall's studio art courses emphasize hands-on art making activities but also include slide presentation and discussion of cultural or historical art as context.
 Aesthetics and art criticism are studied and practiced as part of each art course.
 Upper School courses may be taken without regard to sequence.

 One-half credit of visual arts must be completed (grades 9-12) before graduation.
 In the Middle School, visual arts meets every other day in the 5th and 6th grade, and may be taken as a daily elective in 7th and 8th grade.

 The skills learned through making theatre reach further than the stage and enrich a student’s learning beyond middle and high school.
 Theatre activities foster imagination, encourage creativity and promote teamwork -- all of which enable young people to become stronger problem-solvers and community-builders.

 Students have a number of opportunities in both middle and upper school years at Marshallto explore the theatre experience.
 Each year all Middle School students participate in a grade-level musical or play, while upper school students can choose to participate in two “main stage” productions as well as the annual One-Act Play competition.

 The school’s Fregeau Auditorium is a sought-after performance space for drama and music.
-As a part of the 2007 “Our Second Century Campaign” it underwent a $ 1.3 million dollar renovation including the creation of the "Zeppa Stage", which re-equipped the space with state of the art lighting, sound controls and a new scene shop.
+Recently renovated, including the creation of the "Zeppa Stage", which re-equipped the space with state of the art lighting, sound controls and a new scene shop.